Travel to Bangkok, Thailand

 A dzong is a fortress, which continues to serve as Bhutan’s administrative and religious center.
 You’ll also see monasteries, including the famous Tiger’s Nest, and smaller chortens (stupas), all of which are important features of Bhutan’s religion and culture.
 You will have opportunities to examine traditional Bhutanese arts and crafts, which represent a vital aspect of Bhutan’s living heritage as well as its spiritual and intellectual life.

 All lodges and hotels have electricity and private bathrooms with showers and flush toilets.
-Lodging throughout the safari is comfortable and ranges from deluxe hotels to simple and rustic lodges in remote locations.
+Lodging throughout the trip is comfortable and ranges from deluxe hotels to simple and rustic lodges in remote locations.
 All have the architectural style characteristic of Bhutan and many have beautiful grounds and/or views to take in.

 You will drive across Bhutan in Hishey’s “Grus Mobile,” a roomy, 22-seat Toyota Coaster bus with large windows that open.
 Although you’ll often stop to enjoy the pristine Himalayan air and to photograph the stunning scenery, you may at times have to photograph from the vehicle.
 Expect winding mountain roads and sometimes slow, bumpy drives, depending on road conditions.
 In Bhutan distances are usually estimated by time rather than by mileage (the average driving speed is 15mph), and roadwork is wide-spread in developing Bhutan.
 Because you look for birds along the roads you may spend a full day traveling from one destination to another.